 People may not have always known what makes popcorn pop, but humans have been enjoying popcorn for thousands of years.
 Ancients attributed popcorn's magic to tiny gods trapped within the kernel that would burst with anger when heated, but we now know that the real reason why popcorn pops is a fascinating mix of chemistry and physics.

-A Closer Look at the Kernel
+A Closer Look at the Popcorn Kernel

-Corn kernels have two layers.
+Popcorn kernels have two layers.
 The construction and composition of corn kernels create the conditions needed for popping.

 The outer layer is the light yellow, transparent hull, and it is the secret to popping corn.
 When intact, the hull is impervious to moisture—none will be released until the hull is breached.
 This will act as a pressure vessel during popping.